-There are several declarations that are to be submitted to the tax offices by taxpayers registered for VAT purposes.
+There are several declarations that are to be submitted to the tax offices by taxpayers registered for VAT purposes in 2021.
 These include VAT-7 and VAT-7K. the VAT is usually paid on a monthly basis and small taxpayers are also allowed to pay on a quarterly basis.
 The returns are to be submitted and paid within 25 days after the month to which the VAT obligation applied to.
 A split payment mechanism for VAT can be available for business-to-business transactions.
 In this case, some incentives may apply to the business that acts as the purchaser.

 Penalties apply in case of overstated input VAT as well as in the case of understated input VAT and they can range between 20% and 30%.
 One of our agents who specialize in Polish company formation can provide more details on the applicable penalties.

 When is it mandatory to register for VAT purposes in Poland?